Indigenous Services Canada Executive and Leadership Team

 Leadership Overview

-Indigenous Services Canada has 10 executives leading key functions including strategy, information technology, and finance.
+Indigenous Services Canada has 10 executives leading key functions including strategic operations, information technology, financial management, and administrative oversight.

 Leadership Roles at Indigenous Services Canada

-• Deputy Chief Financial Officer - Mallory Swatton
+• Director General and Deputy Chief Financial Officer - Mallory Swatton

 • Senior Financial Planning, Analysis Reporting Analyst & Chief Financial Officer, Branch - Andrea Owens